 Other refinements include an upgraded Bionz x processor, improved IBIS up to 5.5-stops (from 5-stops), upgraded weatherproofing, a shutter mechanism tested in excess of 500k cycles (in line with Nikon and Canon pro-models) and an improvement in the burst rate to 10 fps when used mechanically, up from around 5 fps.

 Continuous shooting with the electronic shutter remains at 20 fps, however, the dual media slots both now support UHS-II, for faster read/write speeds (when used with the UHS-II cards of course).

 The new Sony a9 II features the same 24MP sensor as its predecessor, however, the upgraded Bionz X processor is said to improve AF speed and precision, albeit using the same 693-point PDAF system as the earlier a9.

-Some of the most significant changes are concentrated around enhancing the workflow and connectivity of the camera, which is crucial for sports photographers and photojournalists working in pressured environments to tight deadlines.
+Some of the most significant changes are concentrated on enhancing the workflow and connectivity of the camera, which is crucial for sports photographers and photojournalists working in pressured environments with tight deadlines.
 To that end, the Sony a9 II features both a built-in Gigabit Ethernet port and high-speed 5GHz (802.11ac) Wi-Fi.
 There’s also storage for multiple FTP settings (up to 10, that can be stored with other camera settings to SD media cards) that may be useful if the camera is to be shared among more than one photographer and when moving back and forth between multiple sites or venues (think sports arenas, like the upcoming Olympics in Japan).